dotnet/machinelearning-samples/Public.md

 5. Restructure the project folders in samples according to CLI generated sample
 6. Remove TransformData in PeekDataView in ConsoleHelper class.
 7. Remove code of Measuring training time in samples.
-8. Model Expalinability (using Taxi Fare sample)
+8. Add a sample on Model Expalinability (using Taxi Fare sample)
+9. Add a sample on Loading images from in-memory instead of files.